illinoistech-itm/jhajek/itmt-430/tooling-assignment-vault/tooling-assignment-vault.md

 Take a screenshot of the command: `vagrant box list` to show the ubuntu-server on your local host.

-## Echo TEST file
+## cat TEST file

-Issue the command `vagrant up` and `vqagrant ssh` and the command `echo /home/vagrant/TEST`.
+Issue the command `vagrant up` and `vqagrant ssh` and the command `~~echo~~ cat /home/vagrant/TEST`.
 This will display the content of a FILE named test which will print out the DBUSER value and demonstrate that you have succesfully passed a secret via Vault.
 Take a screenshot of this output.

 ## Deliverable